akamai/cli-cps/README.md

 --enrollment-id <value>      Enrollment id
---cert-file                  Signed certificate (PEM) file (for uploading third party certificates) --trust-file                 Trust-chain (PEM) file (for uploading third party certificates)
+--cert-file                  Signed certificate (PEM) file (for uploading third party certificates) --trust-file                 Trust-chain (PEM) file (for uploading third party certificates) --key-type                   RSA or ECDSA (for uploading third party certificates)
 ```
 ### delete
 Remove a certificate and enrollment from the Akamai Network.
 This will only delete the enrollment if the certificate has no pending changes